 Important Note!
 This feature does not work when the user is using the Safari web browser.
 Safari has a setting called "Prevent Cross Site Tracking" enabled by default which prevents this goal from being triggered.

-You can trigger campaign automation when an existing contact visits a specific page on your website.
+You can trigger automation when an existing contact visits a specific page on your website.
 After a contact performs one of the following actions, a tracking cookie is placed in their browser:

 - Clicks a link in an email